smaurice101/readthedocs/docs/source/tmlbuilds.rst

        then they should not be considered an anomaly.
 Meaning, class=0, is the device shutting down, class=1000 is the device turning back on.
        If ANOMPROB3-10, Viper will check for patterns of classes 3 to 10 to see if they recur routinely.
 This is very helpful to reduce false positives and false negatives.
-   * - entropy
-     - This will determine the entropy in the data for each entity in the sliding time windows; will compute the amount of information in the data stream.
    * - autocorr
      - This will determine the autocorrelation in the data for each entity in the sliding time windows
-   * - trend
+   * - avg
-     - This will determine the trend value for each entity in the sliding time windows.
-If the trend value is less than zero then data in the sliding time window is decreasing, if trend value is greater than zero then it is increasing.
+     - This will determine the average value for each entity in the sliding time windows
+   * - avgtimediff
+     - This will determine the average time in seconds between the first and last timestamp for each entity in sliding windows; time should be in this layout:2006-01-02T15:04:05.
    * - consistency
      - This will check if the data all have consistent data types.
 Returns 1 for consistent data types, 0 otherwise for each entity in sliding windows
+   * - count
+     - This will count the number of numeric data points in the sliding time windows for each entity
+   * - countstr
+     - This will count the number of string values in the sliding time windows for each entity
-   * - iqr
+   * - cv
-     - This will compute the interquartile range between Q1 and Q3 for each entity in sliding windows
+     - This will determine the coefficient of variation average of the median and the midhinge for each entity in sliding windows
+   * - dataage_[UTC offset]_[timetype]
+     - dataage can be used to check the last update time of the data in the data stream from current local time.
+You can specify the UTC offset to adjust the current time to match the timezone of the data stream.
+You can specify timetype as millisecond, second, minute, hour, day.
+For example, if dataage_1_minute, then this processtype will compare the last timestamp in the data stream, to the local UTC time offset +1 and compute the time difference between the data stream timestamp and current local time and return the difference in minutes.
+This is a very powerful processtype for data quality and data assurance programs for any number of data streams.
+   * - diff
+     - This will find the difference between the highest and lowest points in the sliding time windows for each entity
+   * - diffmargin
+     - This will find the percentage difference between the highest and lowest points in the sliding time windows for each entity
+   * - entropy
+     - This will determine the entropy in the data for each entity in the sliding time windows; will compute the amount of information in the data stream.
-   * - midhinge
+   * - geodiff
-     - This will determine the average of the first and third quartiles for each entity in sliding windows
+     - This will determine the distance in kilimetres between two latitude and longitude points for each entity in sliding windows
    * - gm (geometric mean)
      - This will determine the geometric mean for each entity in sliding windows
    * - hm (harmonic mean)
      - This will determine the harmonic mean for each entity in sliding windows
-   * - trimean
+   * - iqr
-     - This will determine the average of the median and the midhinge for each entity in sliding windows
+     - This will compute the interquartile range between Q1 and Q3 for each entity in sliding windows
-   * - cv
+   * - kurtosis
-     - This will determine the coefficient of variation average of the median and the midhinge for each entity in sliding windows
+     - This will determine the kurtosis for each entity in sliding windows
    * - mad
      - This will determine the mean absolute deviation for each entity in sliding windows
+   * - max
+     - This will determine the maximum value for each entity in the sliding time windows
+   * - median
+     - This will find the median of the numeric points in the sliding time windows for each entity
+   * - meanci95
+     - returns a 95% confidence interval: mean, low, high for each entity in sliding windows.
+   * - meanci99
+     - returns a 99% confidence interval: mean, low, high for each entity in sliding windows.
+   * - midhinge
+     - This will determine the average of the first and third quartiles for each entity in sliding windows
+   * - min
+     - This will determine the minimum value for each entity in the sliding time windows
+   * - outliers
+     - This will find the outliers of the numeric points in the sliding time windows for each entity
+   * - outliersx-y
+     - where X and Y are numbers or "n", if "n" means examine all outliers for recurring patterns.
+       This will find the outliers in the data - ignoring set patterns.
+They allow you to check if the outlier in the streams are truly outliers and not some pattern.
+For example, if a IoT device shuts off and turns on again routinely, this may be picked up as an outlier when in fact it is normal behaviour.
+So, to ignore these cases, if OUTLIER2-5, tells Viper, check outliers with patterns of 2-5 peaks.
+If the stream has two classes and these two classes are like 0 and 1000, and show a pattern, then they should not be considered an outlier.
+Meaning, class=0, is the device shutting down, class=1000 is the device turning back on.
+       If OUTLIER3-10, Viper will check for patterns of classes 3 to 10 to see if they recur routinely.
+This is very helpful to reduce false positives and false negatives.
+   * - raw
+     - Will not process data stream for each entity in sliding windows.
    * - skewness
      - This will determine the skewness for each entity in sliding windows
-   * - kurtosis
-     - This will determine the kurtosis for each entity in sliding windows
    * - spikedetect
      - This will determine if there are any spikes in the data using the zscore, using lag = 5, threshold = 3.5 (standard deviation), influence = 0.5,  for each entity in sliding windows
+   * - sum
+     - This will find the sum of the numeric points in the sliding time windows for each entity
+   * - timediff
+     - This will determine, in seconds, the time difference between the first and last timestamp for each entity in sliding windows; time should be in this layout:2006-01-02T15:04:05.
+   * - trend
+     - This will determine the trend value for each entity in the sliding time windows.
+If the trend value is less than zero then data in the sliding time window is decreasing, if trend value is greater than zero then it is increasing.
+   * - trimean
+     - This will determine the average of the median and the midhinge for each entity in sliding windows
    * - unique
      - This will determine if there are unique numeric values in the data for each entity in sliding windows.
 Returns 1 if no data duplication (unique), 0 otherwise.
    * - uniquestr
      - This will determine if there are unique string values in the data for each entity in sliding windows.
 Checks string data for duplication.
 Returns 1 if no data duplication (unique), 0 otherwise.
-   * - timediff
+   * - variance
-     - This will determine, in seconds, the time difference between the first and last timestamp for each entity in sliding windows; time should be in this layout:2006-01-02T15:04:05.
+     - This will find the variane of the numeric points in the sliding time windows for each entity
-   * - avgtimediff
+   * - varied
-     - This will determine the average time in seconds between the first and last timestamp for each entity in sliding windows; time should be in this layout:2006-01-02T15:04:05.
+     - This will determine if there is variation in the data in the sliding time windows for each entity.
-   * - geodiff
-     - This will determine the distance in kilimetres between two latitude and longitude points for each entity in sliding windows
-   * - dataage_[UTC offset]_[timetype]
-     - dataage can be used to check the last update time of the data in the data stream from current local time.
-You can specify the UTC offset to adjust the current time to match the timezone of the data stream.
-You can specify timetype as millisecond, second, minute, hour, day.
-For example, if dataage_1_minute, then this processtype will compare the last timestamp in the data stream, to the local UTC time offset +1 and compute the time difference between the data stream timestamp and current local time and return the difference in minutes.
-This is a very powerful processtype for data quality and data assurance programs for any number of data streams.
-   * - meanci95
-     - returns a 95% confidence interval: mean, low, high for each entity in sliding windows.
-   * - meanci99
-     - returns a 99% confidence interval: mean, low, high for each entity in sliding windows.
-   * - raw
-     - Will not process data stream for each entity in sliding windows.

 Machine Learning
 -------------------